ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/campaigns/crud/retrieve.rst

 Retrieving Multiple Campaigns
 """""""""""""""""""""""""""""

 This example demonstrates how to retrieve Campaigns while applying filters.
 Two filters are added: one for the Owner and another for a Tag.
-The result set returned from this example will contain all Campaigns in the "Example Community" Owner that have the **APT** Tag.
+The result set returned from this example will contain all Campaigns in the "Example Community" Owner that have the **Nation State** Tag.

 .. code-block:: python
     :emphasize-lines: 12-15,18-19